ManjuLanjewar/vsd-hdp/README.md

 <pre>magic -T sky130A.tech sky130_vsdinv.mag &</pre>

-Then, I used the following command in the tckon window:
+Then, following command used in the tckon window:

 <pre>lef write</pre>